 Cohiba offers a few ways of setting the random seed for stochastic simulation.
-One option is to use the -s option:
+One option is to use the flag -s:

 '''

-cohiba.exe -s 123 model_file.xml
+cohiba.exe -s 123 model-file.xml

 '''

 where 123 is the random seed.
 The random seed can also be specified in the random seed file (default is seed.dat) or in the Cohiba model file using the <seed> element.